techidaily/site-digital-screen-recording/source/_posts/new-best-practices-integrating-timers-into-live-streaming-software-for-2024.md

 After adding the perfect countdown timer overlay, preview the video to see how it plays and adjust the positioning, text color, opacity, and more.
 Finally, click Export to save your video as MP4, MOV, AV1, AVI, and other formats.
 You can also export the countdown video directly to Vimeo or YouTube.

-## Hot FAQs About the OBS Countdown Timer

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4YCkNXJjC3c?si=9Tn8KiqKGTZi1o7E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Hot FAQs About the OBS Countdown Timer

 ### 1\.
 How do I add multiple timers to OBS?